 Driving directions: More Information on Cheyenne Mountain State Park web site.

 Volunteers: Anyone who would like to volunteer is asked to contact Tim Bergsten, co-race director at firstname.lastname@example.org.
-Volunteers will receive the official race shirt, and we’ll feed you.
+Volunteers will receive the official race shirt.

 Parking: There is plenty of parking near the starting line.
 Your registration includes free entry into the park.
-We’ll have volunteers on site at 6:30 a.m. and walk-up registration begins at 7 a.m.
+We’ll have volunteers on site at 6:30 a.m. and packet pick-up at 7 a.m.

 Drop Bags: Drop bags can be left on the course near the starting line, which is close to our main aid station.
 50K runners will have drop-bag access three times (one time for 25K.)